• Skip to primary navigation

 3. Next, I created a form using Wufoo.
 (Typeform.com or a google form are also great tools to create feedback forms).
 Inside the form, I list my questions, with space for the client to respond.
 I also include a checkbox at the end of the form that asks for permission to use their words on my website and in my marketing materials.
 I also ask them to attach their preferred profile image – that way I have their testimonial, image and consent all documented and uploaded in one place.

 4. When I’m ready to send the form to the client, I send them a quick thank you email with a link to the testimonial form.
-I have this email ready to go as a template inside my gmail, so all I have to do is click one link to send it to the client.
+I have this email ready to go as a canned response inside my email, so all I have to do is click one link to send the request to the client.

 5. The questions on the form prompt the client and they can simply fill in the boxes.
 This makes it WAY easier and faster for them to respond quickly to the testimonial request.
 By removing the barrier of asking the client to write a testimonial with no guidance you will get a much better response rate.
 I know I always put off testimonial requests into my “to-do-later” pile – having this simple form alleviates that stress for your clients!